nexusformat/definitions/manual/source/datarules.rst

 #.
 Pick the default plottable field (the *signal* data).

    Open the ``NXdata`` group selected above.
-If it has a ``signal`` attribute, the attribute's value is the name of the field (dataset) to be plotted.
+If it has a ``signal`` attribute, the attribute's value is the name of the field to be plotted.
    (The value of the ``signal`` attribute :ref:`names <validItemName>` an existing child of this group.
 The child group must itself be a NeXus field.)
    If no ``signal`` attribute is present on the ``NXdata``